kapil551/neogCamp-pirates-speak/README.md

 # neogCamp-pirates-speak

-This is a language translation app to convert english to pirates language.
+This is a language translation app to convert english to pirate speak language.

 I have used translation api for the translation.